priyanshupandey1999/priyanshupandey1999/README.md

 ## Past Internships -
 ✨Software Development Intern at IKSS LLP

       🔥 Developed webapp for Architecture Management System.

       🔥 Designed 3+ website and 2+ apps and build them.

 ✨Web Development Intern at The Digital Algorithm

       🔥 Solely developed 1 website with complete infrastructure to deploying.

-   🔥 Developed in multiple websites as a part of team.
+      🔥 Developed multiple websites as a part of team.

 ### 5 Star on Hackerrank
 ### 3 Star on Codechef